semgrep/semgrep-docs/docs/semgrep-code/notifications.md

 #### Creating and adding a repository access token

 :::info
-If you do **not** have the Bitbucket Cloud Premium plan, create a separate repository access token for each repository where you want to use Semgrep.
+This section helps you to configure PR comments if you do **not** have the Bitbucket Cloud Premium plan.
+You can create a separate repository access token for each repository where you want to use Semgrep.
 This configuration option is also useful if you have the Bitbucket Cloud Premium plan, but prefer to onboard repositories one by one instead of bulk onboarding.
 :::

 Create a repository access token in Bitbucket.
 Follow the instructions in [Create a repository Access Token](https://support.atlassian.com/bitbucket-cloud/docs/create-a-repository-access-token/).
 Alternatively, follow these steps to create a repository access token: